The Boat Race 1955: Race

 Oxford won the toss and elected to start from the Surrey station, handing the Middlesex side of the river to Cambridge.
 The umpire Ellison started the race at 2:20 p.m. whereupon Oxford made the better start, rating 40 strokes per minute, and taking a slight lead.
 Maintaining the higher stroke rate, the Dark Blues passed Craven Steps with a canvas-length lead in a record time.
 Taking advantage of the bend in the river, Cambridge first drew level before holding a quarter-length lead by the time the crews passed the Mile Post.
-By Harrods Furniture Depository the lead was just back to a canvas before a mistake in the steering from Oxford's cox Watson on the approach to Hammersmith Bridge saw Cambridge leading by a few feet.
-A spurt from Oxford's stroke G. Sorrell went unanswered by his crew, and in response, the Light Blue stroke pushed on, taking the Cambridge boat away.
-By Chiswick Eyot the Light Blues held a three-length lead which they extended to over five lengths by Chiswick Steps.
+By Harrods Furniture Depository, the lead was just back to a canvas before a mistake in the steering from Oxford's cox, Watson, on the approach to Hammersmith Bridge saw Cambridge leading by a few feet.
+A spurt from Oxford's stroke, G. Sorrell went unanswered by his crew, and in response, the Light Blue stroke pushed on, taking the Cambridge boat away.
+By Chiswick Eyot, the Light Blues held a three-length lead, which they extended to over five lengths by Chiswick Steps.

-Rough water in Corney Reach meant both crews had reduced to 28 strokes per minute but Oxford were tiring: their number six McLeod "stopped rowing ... he kept some sort of time, but barely dipping his blade into the water".
+Rough water in Corney Reach meant both crews had reduced to 28 strokes per minute, but Oxford were tiring: their number six McLeod "stopped rowing...he kept some sort of time, but barely dipping his blade into the water".
 The rowing correspondent for The Manchester Guardian suggested that he had "got his oar buried, was pounded in the stomach by its handle and virtually stopped rowing".
-Cambridge passed below Barnes Bridge thirty seconds ahead and had reduced their rating to 26 strokes per minute, 6 fewer than Oxford who continued to struggle.
-Cambridge won by sixteen lengths, the second largest margin of victory in the history of the Boat Race, bettered only by their twenty-length victory in the 1900 race.
+Cambridge passed below Barnes Bridge thirty seconds ahead and had reduced their rating to 26 strokes per minute, 6 fewer than Oxford, who continued to struggle.
+Cambridge won by sixteen lengths, the second-largest margin of victory in the history of the Boat Race, surpassed only by their twenty-length win in the 1900 race..
 The winning time was 19 minutes 10 seconds.
 It was their second win in three years and took the overall record in the event to 55–45 in their favour.